Test Correlation does not imply causation

 QUESTION 8: What question should we ask ourselves as critical thinkers when faced with a claim that "A causes B"?

-This test is only available to students who have purchased the course
+This test is only available for students who have purchased the course

 INCORRECT QUESTIONS